Irish and German Mercenary Soldiers' revolt: The uprising

 Once ashore in Rio de Janeiro, the Irish were assigned to several barracks buildings.
 They complained of poor food, and of no replacement clothing for the sea voyage rags that had largely rotted off of them.
 Some of the Irish simply refused to join the Imperial Brazilian Army, claiming that they had been falsely recruited.
 Several hundred of these holdouts and their families were finally sent, in March 1828, to the town of Taperoá, in Bahia, to farm.
 Those who did join the army were subject to drilling under unpopular officers offset by endless hours of idleness.
 Relief, and trouble, were readily available to all the mercenaries at the local grog shops in the form of a cheap yet powerful rum, called cachaça.

 Rio de Janeiro's black slaves and the Irish did not get along.
 Taunts of 'white slaves' when the Irish first landed escalated into individual fights, then large scale brawls, and finally, into murders by roving bands on both sides in the dark streets.

 Unrest grew among both the Irish and the German mercenaries due to rough treatment, non-payment of wages, general misery and rumors of going into battle soon.
 The similarly recruited German mercenary soldiers started the Great Mercenary Revolt on 9 June 1828.
 When one of them was sentenced to fifty lashes for a minor infraction, which was quintupled to 250, after 210 lashes the Germans freed their comrade, and attacked the officer, who fled for his life.
 Word of the German revolt quickly reached the Irish, and about 200 Irish joined.
 Weapons and liquor were seized.
 Irish sources state that the homes of a few hated officers were looted and burned by marauding bands.
 Brazilian sources record that whole blocks of downtown Rio de Janeiro were razed.

 By the second day, it was realised that the available Brazilian troops in Rio de Janeiro were insufficient to quell the armed and drunk mobs.
 Black slaves, who needed no coaxing, and other citizens, were given arms and sent against the mercenaries.
 The Irish and Germans were slowly pushed from the streets and back into their barracks, their best defensive positions.

-The emperor requested and received help from marines aboard British and French ships in the harbor.
+The emperor requested and received help from marines aboard British and French ships in the harbour.
 Not wanting to fight against them, many of the rebel barracks surrendered on the third day.
 The final barracks building was only taken by storm on the fourth morning with very heavy casualties on both sides.